Dawid Minnaar: Career

 In 1981, he started his professional acting career after joined with then South West African Performing Arts Council (SWAPAC).
 He worked and lived in Cape Town until 1985 where he got the opportunity to work with Cape Performing Arts Board (CAPAB).
 In 1986, he settled in Johannesburg and continued to work for the Market Theatre.
 During this period, he studied and performed under renowned artists such as Lucille Gillwald, Barney Simon, Claire Stopford, Malcolm Purkey and Robyn Orlin.
 He later worked under the Black Sun, PACT and the Civic Theatre.
 In 1995, he joined with three Handspring Puppet Company productions which are directed by William Kentridge until 2002.

 His notable theatre roles came through the plays such as; Snoopy!!!
 (1983), Razumov, Diepe Grond (1985 and 1986), Not About Heroes, Whale Nation (1989), Flight (1989), Nag, Generaal (1989), Speed-the-Plow (1990), Faustus in Africa (1995), Ubu and the Truth Commission (1997), Boklied (1999?*), Boetman is die bliksem in!
 (2000), Die Toneelstuk (2001), Confessions of Zeno (2003), Romeo and Julia (2005), and Macbeth.slapeloos (2013-2015).
 He also won the Best Supporting Actor Award for the play Scenes from an Execution and Ek, Anna van Wyk.
 In 2013, he won the Best Actor Award at Aardklop for the play macbeth.slapeloos.

-In 1991, he made television debut with the serial Konings.
+In 1991, he made his television debut with the serial Konings.
 In 2000, he joined with the cast of popular SABC2 soap opera 7de Laan, where he played the role as architect "Leon de Lange".
 He continued to play the role for five consecutive years until 2005.
 After retiring from 7de Laan, he joined with another popular soap opera in the M-Net/kykNET soapie Binnelanders in 2005.
 He made the role as "Dr Franz Basson" for all fourteen seasons of the soapie.